In this article

 Your dog’s veterinarian will provide a more precise price estimate for dog braces.

-Dog braces for teeth treat certain dental problems, including linguoversion, overbites, and crowded teeth.
+Dog braces treat certain dental problems, including linguoversion, overbites, and crowded teeth.
 Braces can be an effective part of your pet’s oral health care, which is vital to its overall health.

 Most dogs who need braces get them when their adult teeth come in, around 4 to 6 months.
 If your dog gets braces, it will wear them for about 2 to 3 months.
 The cost of dog braces averages around $2,750.